A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-As mentioned in Sec.~\ref{sec-app-general-framework}, deep image prior problem of form \eqref{wdip} can be seen as a special kind of target models.
-In this experiment, we use S2DIP \citep{S2DIP} as the backbone model since it is specifically designed for HSI denoising.
+As mentioned in \cref{sec:appplication}, the DIP problem of the form \eqref{wdip} and the PnP framework can be seen as special kinds of target models.
+In this experiment, we use S2DIP \cite{S2DIP} as the backbone model for DIP and SERT \cite{SERT}\footnote{Pre-trained Gaussian model is provided in \url{https://github.com/MyuLi/SERT}} as the deep denoiser for the PnP framework.

-Table \ref{tab-S2DIP} shows the experimental results on the CAVE dataset in five noise cases.
-Each restoration experiment is repeated 3 times and the average results are recorded.
-In Table \ref{tab-S2DIP}, the ``max" column presents the maximum output PSNR value during training.
-The ``final" column means the average PSNR values of the last 100 iterations, and also represents the converged results. ``\textbar d.v\textbar" is the absolute difference value between the maximum and the final values.
-From Table \ref{tab-S2DIP}, we can see that the HW-S2DIP model outperforms the original model in most noise cases.
-For example, most of the HW-S2DIP models perform better than the original model in the complex noise case (i.e., Case 5).
-Besides, the ``\textbar d.v\textbar" value of the HW-S2DIP model is always smaller than S2DIP, which reveals that the HW-S2DIP models are more stable than the original model.
-A different observation from previous experiments is that the type-`T' HWnet doesn't perform the worst among all HWnets.
+\cref{tab-S2DIP} shows the experimental results of DIP problem on the CAVE dataset in five noise cases.
+Each experiment is repeated three times, and the average results are recorded.
+In \cref{tab-S2DIP}, the ``max" column presents the maximum PSNR during training.
+The ``final" column shows the average PSNR of the last 100 iterations and represents the converged results.
+The ``\textbar d.v\textbar" column shows the absolute difference between the maximum and the final values.
+From \cref{tab-S2DIP}, we can see that the DLW-S2DIP model outperforms the original model in most noise cases.
+For example, most DLW-S2DIP models perform better than the original model in the complex noise case (i.e., Case 5).
+Besides, the ``\textbar d.v\textbar" value of the DLW-S2DIP model is always smaller than that of S2DIP, which reveals that the DLW-S2DIP models are more stable than the original model.
+A different observation from previous experiments is that the `T'-type DLWnet does not perform the worst among all DLWnets.
 This is perhaps due to the extra implicit image prior brought by network $g_\eta$.
-Fig. \ref{fig-dip-visual} shows the visual comparison of S2DIP and HW-S2DIP in Case 3.
-We can see that the deadline noise is not completely removed by S2DIP, while most of the HW-S2DIP models achieve better visual results.
-To illustrate the convergence, we also plot the PSNR tendency during the training process in Fig. \ref{fig-dip-converge}.
-Except for type-`TS' HWnet, HW-S2DIP with other HWnets converges very quickly in the early stage.
-In Case 5, we see that the HW-S2DIP with type-`N+T+TS' HWnet suffers from one big vibration at about the $6000_{th}$ iteration, which causes a large ``\textbar d.v\textbar" value 0.424 in Table \ref{tab-S2DIP}.
-However, its performance keeps rising after the $6000_{th}$ iteration and finally reaches the third best.
+To illustrate the convergence, we also plot the PSNR trend during the training process in \cref{fig-dip-converge}.
+Except for the `TS'-type DLWnet, DLW-S2DIP with the other DLWnets converges very quickly in the early stage.
+In Case 5, we see that the DLW-S2DIP with the `N+T+TS'-type DLWnet suffers from a large vibration at around the 6000th iteration, which causes a large ``\textbar d.v\textbar" value of 0.424 in \cref{tab-S2DIP}.
+However, its performance keeps rising after the 6000th iteration and finally reaches the third-best performance.